 Only one version of the module can be loaded in a PowerShell session.
 You must open a new

 PowerShell window and use

 Import-Module to import a specific version of the AzureRM cmdlets:

 Import-Module AzureRM -RequiredVersion 1.2.9

-Version 2.1.0 and version 1.2.6 are the first module versions designed to be installed and used side-by-side.
-When loading an earlier version of the Azure PowerShell modules using a command like the one above, incompatible versions of the AzureRM.Profile module will be loaded, resulting in the cmdlets asking you to log in whenever you execute a cmdlet, even after you have logged in.
+Version 2.1.0 and version 1.2.6 are the first module versions designed to be installed and used side by side.
+When loading an earlier version of the Azure PowerShell, incompatible versions of the AzureRM.Profile module are loaded.
+This results in the cmdlets prompting you to log in whenever you execute a cmdlet.

 Other installation methods